 There are cons too.
 So what are the cons of using Bluehost to host your site?

-- Site migrations aren’t free.
+- No free migration.
 If you’re looking to switch host and move to Bluehost then they do offer to help migrate your site to them, however for a fee.
 Bluehost will transfer up to 5 sites and 20 email accounts for the price of $149.99.

 - Lots of upselling.
 Bluehost constantly tries to sell you (often unnecessary) upgrades and addons.

 - Communication, although polite enough, I felt that dealing with Bluehost’s Support was laborious and time wasting.

 - Owned by EIG.
 Bluehost is owned by Endurance International Group (EIG) that is well known in the hosting industry for aggressive cost cutting at the expense of support and performance.

 - Slow load times at times.
 Bluehost’s load times aren’t always the fastest.
 Plus reports of server errors like bad gateways or internal server errors aren’t very comforting.

 - No free daily backups.
 Site backups are a courtesy so you can’t depend on your data to be backed up daily.
 You must set up and run your own backup via the cPanel.
 Automatic backups is a paid upgrade called Site Backup Pro, it’s a paid addon that creates regular and automated backups of your site.